Opinion: Germany needs to invest in nature to defend against floods | DW | 02.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Today's first international World Wetlands Day should prompt action to restore these vital ecosystems to protect communities, biodiversity and prevent future disasters, writes Jane Madwick of Wetlands International.
+Today's first international World Wetlands Day should prompt action to restore these vital ecosystems to protect communities, biodiversity and prevent future disasters, writes Jane Madgwick of Wetlands International.

 One evening in mid-July 2021, close to the German-Belgian border, the tiny River Kyll transformed into a violent torrent.

-Its placid summer trickle, routinely measured at a fraction of one cubic meter per second, suddenly surged to more than 50 cubic meters per second.
+Its placid summer trickle, routinely measured at a fraction of one cubic meter (35 cubic feet) per second, suddenly surged to more than 50 cubic meters per second.

 Water inundated riverside towns such as Gerolstein and Kordel.
 Other small rivers in the region burst their banks too.
 It was one of the country's worst flooding disasters ever.
 The destruction left more than 220 people dead and cost an estimated $40 billion, making it the most expensive natural disaster in Germany to date.